Support

 • Company description: this field is required in any vacancy to allow the company to describe the innovation/EU-funded project to which the internship will refer and the role and vision of the company in relation to it.
 Here, you can also add the website and other touchpoints where the candidates can find more information about the company and the project.

 • Position*: use the Position field to describe in detail the Internship.
 Provide a detailed description of the tasks the intern will be involved in and asked to perform.
-This information is crucial to attract and engage researchers and effectively inform their Project Coordinator/Principal Investigator (PI)/employer, who must approve the internship under their project grant.
+This information is crucial to attract and engage the talents and effectively inform their Project Coordinator/Principal Investigator (PI)/employer, who must approve the internship under their project grant.
 Explain why the candidate's expertise is crucial for the role and list the competencies and output that the internship will aim to develop.
 Clearly link the activities to the expected outcomes of the innovation project, emphasising the connection between the internship and the project's objectives.
+Here, you can indicate your ideal period of the internship and its duration in the new vacancy form so that candidates can be aware of it.
+You could also indicate an estimated period in which you will start contacting candidates for interviews.

 • Requirements*: explicit the required qualifications (such as Degree Level, Specific Technical Skills and more), soft skills (interpersonal or organisational skills required for the role), and other desired qualifications for the proposed internship.